pen-lang/pen/doc/src/references/language/modules.md

 #### Modules in other packages

-Modules in other packages are referenced by their package names and module paths.
+Modules in other packages are referenced by their package names defined in [`pen.json` files][package-configuration] and module paths.

 For example, a module of a file `<package directory>/Bar/Baz.pen` in a package `Foo` is imported as below.